Reliable offsite backups for your Minecraft server

 The Docker image itzg/mc-backup is publicly available on GitHub.
 The official documentation shows all available configuration options.

-Our guide bundles the practical implementation: cloud storage, Discord notifications, operational workflows, and examples you can use immediately in one place.
+Our guide bundles cloud storage, Discord notifications, operational workflows, and ready-to-use examples in one place.

 These Docker images are developed and maintained by itzg.
 If you appreciate his work, you can support him on GitHub Sponsors.